SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql-server.md

 ### Pre-Packaged Alerts

-Sumo Logic has provided out of the box alerts available through [Sumo Logic monitors](/docs/alerts/monitors/index.md) to help you monitor your SQL Server clusters.
+Sumo Logic has provided out-of-the-box alerts available through [Sumo Logic monitors](/docs/alerts/monitors/index.md) to help you monitor your SQL Server clusters.
 These alerts are built based on metrics and logs datasets and include preset thresholds based on industry best practices and recommendations.

 For details on the individual alerts, see [Alerts](#microsoft-sql-server-alerts).